MLC I : Introduction and Guidelines for Students (2013-2014)

 How are the quizzes going to work?

-There will be a series of quizzes related to each case or reading (in addition to the quizzes, students will have various assignments, including a “pathophysiologic hypothesis” for most cases, other written assignments pertaining to the Rubin's textbook and a year-end concluding assessment on general pathology principles).
-The date on the schedule refers to the first quiz on a given case or reading.
+There will be a series of quizzes related to each case (in addition to the quizzes, students will have various assignments, including a “pathophysiologic hypothesis” for most cases).
+The date on the schedule refers to the first quiz on a given case.
 Most cases will have additional quizzes on the dates following the first quiz.
-The quiz will be the first thing done in class each day so please arrive on time; the case or reading will not be discussed by instructors prior to the quiz.
+The quiz will be the first thing done in class each day so please arrive on time; the case will not be discussed by instructors prior to the quiz.

 1. The quizzes will be in various formats.
-Most will be computer scored, multiple choice format, but open-ended short answer formats are also to be expected.
+Most will be computer scored, multiple choice format.

 2. Quizzes will generally proceed in the following sequence -

-- "Closed book" quiz assessing general understanding of the facts of the case or reading; no typed or handwritten material allowed
+- Assessment of general understanding of the facts of the case

-- The usage of electronic devices during quizzes is prohibited.
+- The usage of unauthorized electronic devices during quizzes (e.g., cell phones) is prohibited.

-3. The quizzes related to each case or reading will cover the specific objectives listed previously.
+3. The quizzes related to each case will cover the specific objectives listed previously.
 All class discussion on general or case-specific objectives will come after the quiz related to them.
-Please do not go to instructors for case-specific individual help before the quiz .
+Please do not go to instructors fo case-specific individual help before the quiz.
 One fundamental idea of this course is to learn how to gather, structure and evaluate information independently.

 Are class sessions videotaped?